Civil Liability (Contribution) Act 1978: Application

 The act applies to England, Wales and Northern Ireland.

 Interpretation

+Barrister Daniel Atkinson describes the act as "complicated" and noted for "difficulties of analysis".

-In it was held that "contribution" is not limited to a contribution in respect of damages.
+In Mouchel Ltd v Van Oord (UK) Ltd (No 2) it was held that "contribution" is not limited to a contribution in respect of damages.
 In Birse Construction Ltd v Haiste Ltd., Roch LJ pointed out that the word in section 1(1) of the Act "is 'damage', not 'damages', and the two things are quite different.
 Damages are the financial compensation for the damage, whatever it is that is sustained".